Memetic-Block/hyperengine/README.md

 ### Uploading WASM Modules

-Hyperengine no longer bundles an Arweave upload command.
 Build your WASM module with `ao build`, then upload the resulting `dist/<name>/process.wasm` to Arweave using any Arweave upload/bundler tool you prefer.

 When uploading an AO WASM module, include the standard AO module tags so it can be used as a custom module: